Saga of the Northlands

 Trouble: Before rolling for a random encounter, also roll for a random encounter for settlement members protected by enough soldiers to normally avoid such an encounter.

-Heroic Nadir: After the party overcomes a challenging encounter, there are unforeseen consequences to the victory and everyone in the party gains one negative Wyrd token corresponding to their highest Wyrd attribute.
+Heroic Nadir: If the party succeeds against a challenging encounter, there are unforeseen consequences to the victory and everyone in the party gains one negative Wyrd token corresponding to their highest Wyrd attribute.
 If the party fails against a challenging encounter, the outcome is worse than expected and everyone in the party gains two negative Wyrd token corresponding to their highest two Wyrd attributes.

 Terrible Luck: After resolving an event, roll for a third event for that tiding that triggers 3d4-3 days after the resolved event and is guaranteed to have a negative magnitude.